-On June 3, 2013, RVX Therapeutics and Resverlogix entered into an Amended and Restated License Agreement (the "License Amendment"), effective January 31, 2013, which amended a License Agreement dated August 1, 2005.
-Pursuant to the License Amendment, Resverlogix granted an irrevocable, worldwide license to RVX Therapeutics under certain licensed patents and licensed know-how to develop, commercialize and sell licensed products in any field other than the ApoA-I Therapeutic Field (the prevention, treatment or mitigation of any disease via the administration of a pharmaceutical agent that results in a specified therapeutic elevation in the plasma levels of ApoA-I).
+On June 3, 2013, RVX Therapeutics and Resverlogix entered into an Amended and Restated License Agreement (the "License"), effective January 31, 2013, which amended a License Agreement dated August 1, 2005.
+Pursuant to the License, Resverlogix granted an irrevocable, worldwide license to RVX Therapeutics under certain licensed patents and licensed know-how to develop, commercialize and sell licensed products in any field other than the ApoA-I Therapeutic Field (the prevention, treatment or mitigation of any disease via the administration of a pharmaceutical agent that results in a specified therapeutic elevation in the plasma levels of ApoA-I).

-As ongoing consideration for the grant of the License, RVX Therapeutics shall pay Resverlogix a royalty from 1% to 5% of gross amounts received by RVX Therapeutics from the sale of any product in any field other than the ApoA-I Therapeutic Field which is encompassed within a patent licensed from Resverlogix.
+As ongoing consideration for the grant of the License, Resverlogix was entitled to receive a royalty of 1% to 5% of gross amounts received by RVX Therapeutics from the sale of any product in any field other than the ApoA-I Therapeutic Field which is encompassed within a patent licensed from Resverlogix.

-Pursuant to the License Amendment, Resverlogix was entitled to license any method or pharmaceutical agent within the scope of certain licensee patents owned or controlled by RVX Therapeutics that are within the ApoA-I Therapeutic Field (as defined in the License Amendment).
+Pursuant to the License, Resverlogix was entitled to license any method or pharmaceutical agent within the scope of certain licensee patents owned or controlled by RVX Therapeutics that are within the ApoA-I Therapeutic Field (as defined in the License).